-"I estimate three hours, including time to establish the orbit."
-Nakamura looked around at their faces.
-"If everyone is prepared to go on duty, it is best we get into the desired path at once."
+"I estimate three hours, including time to establish an or-bit."
+Nakamura looked around their faces.
+"If everyone is pre-pared to go on duty, it is best we get into the desired path at once."

 "Not even a cup of tea first?" grumbled Sverdlov.